- [Basic characteristics]

 It was used during speed adjustments between two stations, and when having to keep a phone line or radio frequency occupied.
 When the "pause" character key is selected, a feature in the keyboard of the Feldfernschreiber latches that key, and another mechanism ensures that only one out of every four is actually transmitted.
 Modern-day Hellschreiber software (unfortunately) does not have this character.

 Modern-day Hellschreiber software (unfortunately) does not have this character.
 At least: not yet!
 However, in August of 2017, Marius Spix took the very laudable initiative to submit the Hell Pause Character to the Unicode Technical Consortium (UTC) for inclusion in the Unicode character set (ref.
 UTC L2017/17222/152-C12), UTC L2/17-151R).
-The UTC has accepted his proposal, and the "Hellschreiber Pause Symbol" will be included as hexadecimal Code Point 2BFF in an upcoming revision of the Unicode character set (probably Unicode 11, in June of 2018)!
+The UTC has accepted his proposal, and the "Hellschreiber Pause Symbol" will be included as hexadecimal Code Point 2BFF in revision 12.0 of the Unicode character set!

 The drum turns continuously, and each character takes one full revolution.
 However, transmission of a character must always start at the first pixel position of the sequence (i.e., the bottom of the first column).
 Hence, the keyboard must only allow a key to be selected during a brief time window just before the start of that sequence.
 This is done with a lock-out/enable mechanism.
 This is shown in Figure 11 below.
 When a key is depressed, the associated spring-loaded slip-contact flips, and makes contact with the associated track of the drum.
 At the end of the revolution of the drum, the slip-contact flips back and no longer touches the drum.
 At the same time, the keyboard is once again briefly enabled for selection of the next character to be transmitted.
 While the pixel sequence of the selected character is being output, no other character can be selected: the keyboard is disabled (no "type ahead").